yeyopepe/EasyML/README.md

 ## Features
 - Regression implementation: *A supervised machine learning implementation that is used to predict the value of a column (label) from a set of related features.
 The label can be of any real value.*
 - Async/parallel training in order to get your system always working.
-- Automatic selection of algorithm depending on system training.
-More data you provide and more time you allow your system train, more algorithms checked and better selection.
+- Automatic selection of algorithm depending on your data and time your system expends training.

 ## Basic workflow